yusufkaratas97/Electronics_projects/README.md

 based on several electronic projects

 # Nodes
-  - alarm circuit: codes and image of project using optoelectronic
+  - alarm circuit: codes and image of project using optoelectronic.
+  - driver safty: two ardwino boards comunicating using CANBus.